U.S. Justice Dept weighs stripping federal funds from cities allowing 'anarchy' | Politics

 Last week, the Justice Department urged federal prosecutors to consider sedition charges against protesters who have burned buildings and engaged in other violent activity.
 Monday's threat to revoke federal funds was the government's latest escalation in its quest to curb the protests.

-It comes after President Donald Trump earlier this month issued a memo laying out criteria to consider when reviewing funding for states and cities that are "permitting anarchy, violence, and destruction in American cities.”
+It comes after Trump earlier this month issued a memo laying out criteria to consider when reviewing funding for states and cities that are "permitting anarchy, violence, and destruction in American cities."
+The criteria to make the president's list include things such as whether a city forbids the police from intervening or if it defunds its police force.

+In all three cities, the Justice Department said, the leadership has rejected efforts to allow federal law enforcement officials to intervene and restore order, among other things.